Dharma-09/AWS-Cloud-Practitioner-Resources/Module 6 Notes.md

 - Resizable compute capacity
 - You can launch instances from Amazon Machine Images (AMIs)
 - You can control traffic to and from instances
-- Provides tools to build failure resilient applications and isolate them from common failure scenarios
+- Provides tools to build failure-resilient applications and isolate them from common failure scenarios

 ### **Launching an EC2 Instance**